What Lies on the West Side of the Berlin Wall?

 The Political and Historical Context

-One of the most well-known border crossings between East and West Berlin was Checkpoint Charlie.
-Here, US and Soviet tanks faced each other, heightening tensions during the Cold War.
+Checkpoint Charlie near the western border of East and West Berlin represented the most famous border-crossing point between the two sides of Berlin.
+The heightened Cold War tensions became more visible when Soviet and US tanks positioned against each other at this location.
 Today, a replica of the guardhouse and the “You Are Leaving the American Sector” sign serve as reminders of that turbulent period.

 2. Consumerism and Prosperity